-What can you add to Betty Crocker chocolate chip cookie mix to make your cookies better?
+What can you add to Betty Crocker chocolate chip cookie mix to improve your cookies?
 Try these fun ideas!

 Grab your grater and orange and create orange zest to add to your chocolate chip cookie mix.
-Just a little bit brightens up the batter with that fresh citrus taste and gives these cookies a bespoke bakery flavor.
+A little bit brightens the batter with that fresh citrus taste and gives these cookies a bespoke bakery flavor.

 Crushed-up candy bars

-Now here’s an idea for all that leftover candy your kids still have stashed from Halloween.
+Here’s an idea for all that leftover candy your kids still have stashed from Halloween.
 Crush up those candy bars and throw them into your dough.
-Anything works here – Reese’s Peanut Butter Cups, M&Ms, Snickers, Milky Way – whatever you got will be a fun way to jazz up your boxed mix for sure!
-Plus, it gets rid of all that extra candy you’ve got in the house.
+Anything works here – Reese’s Peanut Butter Cups, M&Ms, Snickers, Milky Way – whatever you got will surely be a fun way to jazz up your boxed mix!
+Plus, it removes all that extra candy you’ve got in the house.

 Dark chocolate contrast

 Delicious slivers of toasted almonds, pecans, or walnuts can make your ordinary box mix taste extraordinary.
 As long as you’re not serving these to anyone with a nut allergy, toasted nuts can add a crunchy and flavorful boost to this mix.

 Have you ever tried the delight known as candied ginger?
 You’ll be pleasantly surprised.
-It has a bit of a hot, sweet, and chewy taste that makes it hard to resist.
-And within your Betty Crocker chocolate chip cookie mix, you’re really going to love the contrast.
+It has a hot, sweet, and chewy taste that makes it hard to resist.
+And within your Betty Crocker chocolate chip cookie mix, you’ll love the contrast.

 Even trail mix can elevate this cookie mix with surprises in every bite.
 Nuts, seeds, dried fruits, and even more chocolate per bite!
-It’s a great way to add a little more nutrition to your cookies.
+It’s a great way to add more nutrition to your cookies.

-In the same vein of trail mix, granola makes for more nutrition.
+In the same vein as trail mix, granola makes for more nutrition.
 And it adds an even more satisfying crunch to your batch!

 If you’re not old enough to remember the old Reese commercials where the arguments ensued about who put the peanut butter in the chocolate and who put the chocolate in the peanut butter, it really doesn’t matter.
 Because if you put peanut butter in this cookie mix, you WILL have created an amazing combination that will make you Queen of the Cookies.